AbsolutelyLudicrous/cbus-2018/README.md

 ### The Client, the app, the frontend

+#### Establishing the User's preferences

+Events presented to the user will have a simple "Like" and "Dislike" button, Reddit-style.
+Liking an event gives +1 to every associated tag, disliking an event gives -1 to every associated tag.

+On first run, the user will be presented with some sample tags, and asked to rank them.
+These first rankings are used to quickstart the user's preference selection, without having to wait for the user to like/dislike certain events.

+Tag rankings can be changed manually by the user at any time.

 #### Fetching appropriate content:

 Stores user preferences exclusively locally, never sent to our servers.